 While the couple wouldn't announce their engagement until months later, Antony reportedly proposed to the princess the same day she learned that her former fiancé, Captain Peter Townsend, was getting remarried.
 The royal eventually told parliament member Jonathan Aitken, "I received a letter from Peter in the morning and that evening I decided to marry Tony.
 I didn't really want to marry at all.
 Why did I?
 Because he asked me!
 Really, though, he was such a nice person in those days.
 In a way he introduced me to a new world."

-Princess Margaret and Antony's engagement was made public until February 27, 1960.
-Designed by her future-husband, Princess Margaret's flower-shaped engagement ring featured a ruby surrounded by diamonds.
+Princess Margaret and Antony's engagement wasn't made public until February 27, 1960.
+Designed by her future husband, Princess Margaret's flower-shaped engagement ring featured a ruby surrounded by diamonds.

 May 6, 1960: A Historic Royal Wedding

 Their May 6, 1960 wedding was historic in more ways than one.
 The marriage marked the first time a king's daughter wed a commoner in centuries.
-And second, it was the first televised nuptials—was watched by over 20 million people!
-Held at Westminister Abbey, Princess Margaret's brother-in-law, Prince Philip, escorted her down the aisle as her father, King Edward VI passed away eight years prior.
+And second, it was the first televised nuptials—watched by over 20 million people.
+Held at Westminister Abbey, Princess Margaret's brother-in-law, Prince Philip, escorted her down the aisle as her father, King George VI had passed away eight years prior.
 Following the wedding, Antony was given the titled Earl of Snowdon and Princess Margaret became the Countess of Snowdon.